-When comparing Affinity Photo vs ForkLift 3, the Slant community recommends ForkLift 3 for most people.
+When comparing Affinity Photo vs ForkLift 3, the Slant community recommends Affinity Photo for most people.
 In the question“What are the best Mac OSX apps for someone that's new to Apple?”
-ForkLift 3 is ranked 11th while Affinity Photo is ranked 17th.
+Affinity Photo is ranked 9th while ForkLift 3 is ranked 19th.
+The most important reason people chose Affinity Photo is:

 Ranked in these QuestionsQuestion Ranking

 Pro Lifetime updates

 Pro Interface will be familiar to those coming from Photoshop